NDPC/N Grant Project Components

 Corning, Inc. Foundation – Develops and administers projects in support of educational, cultural, and community organizations.

 Dollar General Stores – Grants up to $20,000.
-Funding for literacy and youth development.
-Click on “Community Initiatives” link.
+Funding for literacy and youth development, and includes adult literacy grants, family literacy grants, and summer reading grants.

 Grant Writing Tips and Additional Grant Resources